The Next Generation of Freight Transport

 How does it work?

-In essence, Automated Tube Transport (ATT) is the purest form of freight transport physically available to us today.
-The system eliminates all forms of contact friction, skin drag, form drag, etc. to allow each individual pod to use a minimal amount of energy to travel between two points.
+Automated Tube Transport (ATT) is a modified form of the Hyperloop concept, & is the purest form of freight transport physically available to us today.
+The system eliminates all forms of contact friction, skin drag, form drag, etc. to allow each individual shuttle to use a minimal amount of energy to travel between two points.
 This is done by using an enclosed environment in the form of a high-strength tube and then vacuum pumps to evacuate the environment of air pressure.
 Once this is done, the pods (suspended by a mag-lev system) are accelerated using a linear induction motor at 1G.
 This means that for every second that the capsule is accelerating, it is traveling roughly 21mph faster than the previous second until the pod reaches a target cruising speed of 600mph.

 For this system Transonic will use a High-Strength 10'D Tube, which will be partially evacuated in a closed loop system.
 The system will be designed for optimal air flow around the capsule, improving performance and energy consumption at the targeted travel speed of 600mph.
 ASCE, AISC, U.S. DOT, and FRA Code & Regulations will be be taken into consideration, with final designs being submitted to relevant regulatory agencies for final approval.
 Given that Transonic's tube sections will use an improved high-strength material, Transonic can implement Tube-Based Infrastructure in a fraction of the time.
 Operating pressure for this system will be rated at 0.6psia, which will reduce air pressure by 96%.